 Attitude to foreigners in Saudi Arabia

-There is a clear and massive gulf between fundamentalist Islamic culture and modern Western culture.
-However, so long as expats conduct themselves appropriately and respect the beliefs and traditions of their hosts, they will be treated warmly and with true hospitality while in Saudi Arabia.
+There are many differences between Islamic culture and Western culture, but as long as expats conduct themselves appropriately and respect the beliefs and traditions of their hosts, they are likely to be treated warmly and with genuine hospitality while in Saudi Arabia.

 Dos and don'ts of doing business in Saudi Arabia